Using Notes in Wispr Flow for iOS

 My notes seem out of date across devices.
 How can I force a refresh?

-Pull down on the notes list, or tap the refresh button in the navigation bar.
+Pull down on the notes list or tap the refresh button in the navigation bar.
 For a full re-sync, go to Settings → Data & Privacy → Refresh notes from cloud.
-Local edits are never overwritten.

 Can I access my notes from Scratchpad on Mac?

 Yes.
-Scratchpad on Mac integrates with your iOS notes library.
-Open recent notes from a dropdown in Scratchpad, and any note you create or edit there is saved back to your library.
-To add a Scratchpad button to the Flow Bar for faster access, go to Settings → Notes (or Scratchpad) on Mac and turn on the Add to Flow Bar toggle.
+Open recent notes from the dropdown in Scratchpad; anything you create or edit there saves back to your library.
+To add a Scratchpad button to the Flow Bar, see the setup steps above.

 I have a HIPAA/BAA account — can I use Notes?